evanstaffen/Melanoma-Identification-with-CNNs/README.md

   > Accuracy: 78.1%

-* display graphs of recall and accuracy * in folder
+* display model architecture, graphs of recall and accuracy * in folder

 ### Conclusion

 ### Next Steps

-  - Be able to compound image evaluation with important factors like age, body location and past skin cancer history
+  - Be able to compound image evaluation with important factors like age, sex, body location and past skin cancer history

   - Only a subset of diagnoses analysed